-Illegal fishing refers to fishing goings-on that are carried out by overseas vessels with no authorization in waters under the control of another state, or which breach its fisheries rules and regulations in some other way.
+Illegal fishing refers to unauthorized fishing carried out by overseas vessels in waters under the control of another state or which breaches its fisheries rules and regulations in some other way.

 Various Methods of Illegal Fishing

 When doing illegal fishing, several fishing methods are used by those performing it.
 Some of the common ones include:

 Bottom Trawling is one of the most damaging methods of fishing.
 It is an industrial technique that uses huge nets weighed down with weighty ballast that gets dragged down the sea bed, collecting and squashing everything on the way, from fish to aquatic plants.

 Many species, including those at the risk of extinction, get caught accidentally, and when returned to the sea, they are normally dead.
 Such collateral damage, sometimes called discards, can go up to 80% or 90%.

 When using this method, big parts of the seafloor, the territories where fish live and look for food, get compressed during the process.
 That’s because the large nets used in bottom trawling have a big mouth, leaving scars on the seafloor that sometimes can extend up to 4 kilometers in length or even beyond.
 In fact, the harm to the ecosystem due to this method may be permanent in some cases.

 Still on the downside, bottom trawling also stirs up sediment that may be poisonous, at times creating muddy water that gives aquatic species a difficult time surviving.

 Of course, that’s without ignoring the fact that this method of fishing destroys the natural features of the environment where plants and fish would typically live, relax, and even hide.
 The floor of water bodies consists of extraordinary biodiversity, which is what bottom trawling interferes with.